Copyright and Open Access

-HDR candidates must attend this session at least once during the first 12 months of candidature (full-time equivalent).
+HDR candidates must complete this module during the first 12 months of candidature (full-time equivalent).

-As a researcher it is important that you are aware of copyright obligations and privileges as both a creator and user of copyright protected material; understand your rights as the creator (e.g. author) of your thesis, research publications and other works; and realise your obligations in using the work of others, e.g. when reproducing figures, images, photos, tables, survey instruments, multimedia, other print and online materials.
+Researchers need to be aware of copyright obligations and privileges as both creators and users of copyright protected material; understand their rights as the creator (e.g. author) of your thesis, research publications and other works; and realise their obligations in using the work of others, e.g. when reproducing figures, images, photos, tables, survey instruments, multimedia, other print and online materials.

-This workshop introduces the copyright issues to be addressed throughout the thesis process – research, writing, submitting and publishing – and provides examples of how best to protect your copyright including assigning, licensing and seeking permissions to use other third party copyright materials.
-This workshop will provide practical advice and examples on how to submit your thesis to ResearchOnline@JCU (http://eprints.jcu.edu.au/) the JCU digital repository and how to promote your thesis through the repository.
+This series of videos introduces the copyright issues to be addressed throughout the thesis process – research, writing, submitting and publishing – and provides examples of how best to protect your copyright including assigning, licensing and seeking permissions to use other third party copyright materials.
+The module also considers the trends towards open access publication and what this means for researchers.
+This workshop will provide practical advice and examples on how to submit a thesis to ResearchOnline@JCU (http://eprints.jcu.edu.au/) the JCU digital repository and how to promote the thesis through the repository.

 Have you or do you intend to publish sections of your thesis or your thesis as a whole?